wangchengzhong/GALDSE/README.md

 ```bash
 python train.py --base_dir <your_base_dir> --batch_size <your_batch_size_per_gpu> # 32 in total is recommended
 ```
 We have incorporated several additional loss terms into the diffusion network's training objective, as proposed in the paper below, resulting in further performance enhancements.
-When evaluated on the VBD dataset, this fine-tuned system achieves a PESQ score of 3.40 and SI-SNR values exceeding 20dB.
+When evaluated on the VBD dataset, this achieves a PESQ score over 3.3 and SI-SNR values exceeding 19.5dB.

 ```bibtex
 @article{richter2024investigating,